Presenting at AMOS With Dr. Hanspeter Schaub and Mark

 Space-based SSA is unlike Earth imaging.
 Targets move fast, access windows are brief, and power, pointing, and downlink are tightly constrained.
 The goal is a flight policy that decides which RSO to image and when to downlink, while keeping the spacecraft healthy for the next opportunity.

-The main study focuses on **LEO → LEO imaging**, which is the hardest regime: large relative motion, long eclipse periods, and frequent geometry changes—even complete target eclipses.
+The main study focuses on LEO to LEO imaging, which is the hardest regime: large relative motion, long eclipse periods, and frequent geometry changes, including complete target eclipses.

 Scenario & simulator